meganz/s4-specs/README.md

 ### Restrictions on Bucket Name

+In addition to the restrictions listed in the [bucket name validation](#212-bucket-name-validation) section, the CreateBucket service also imposes the following:

 - Bucket names must be between  `3`  (min) and  `63`  (max) characters long

 - Bucket names can consist only of lowercase letters, numbers, dots  `.`, and hyphens  `-`